 The vertical line around 1997 delineates the first web design course at Art Center, as mentioned in the 2007 Artifact article, “Design History of the www.: Website Development from the Perspective of Genre and Style Theory”, by Ida Engholm. “[A]round 1996-1998 the first design and art colleges began to train actual web designers, which further consolidated the status of web design as a distinct discipline and profession.”
 Traditional modernist aesthetics (large images, ample white space, asymmetrical composition) permeated web design during this time as well, in contrast to text-based, “usability-oriented” sites.

 Perhaps these parallel evolutions of the web and desktop publishing explain, in part, why integrating the web into design and typography education has been a challenge.
-Most design instructors cut their teeth in the 1980s–1990s on Pagemaker, Quark, and InDesign.
-And because, at the time, web design was this other thing that didn’t give you a whole lot of typographic control and required you to write code, it was frustrating and underwhelming for the traditionally print-based and educated designer.
+Most design instructors cut their teeth in the 1980s–1990s on Pagemaker, Quark, and, later, InDesign.
+Because web design was this other thing that didn’t give you a whole lot of typographic control and required you to write code, it was frustrating and underwhelming for the traditionally print-based and educated designer.

 Learning to love the web